hyuyu104/ArcFISH/docs/source/workflow.md

 ## Local installation on longleaf

-On the longleaf server, load python environment and install `snapfish2` locally:
+On the longleaf server, load python environment and install `arcfish` locally:
 ```sh
 $ module load anaconda
 # /PYTHON/ENV/PATH is where the python environment will be created